Note: This article was initially published January 19, 2021 and has been updated to reflect the new release date.

 Key actions to take

-With new changes coming in the near future, how can you make sure your Facebook advertising is prepared for both expected and unexpected changes?
+With new changes, how can you make sure your Facebook advertising is prepared for both expected and unexpected changes?

 - Update business tool set up in Facebook Business Manager